-J Visa (exchange visitor), or will consider/review applications on a case by case basis for those who require sponsorship in other non-immigrant categories such as H-1B, with final determination made by the Senior Associate Dean for GME and VA Affairs.
+J Visa (exchange visitor), or will consider/review applications on a case by case basis for those who require sponsorship in other non-immigrant categories such as H-1B, with final determination made by the Senior Associate Dean for GME.

 Valid Permanent Resident status, or